Shivelight/streamcontrol-paper/README.md

 first-join-only: true

 # string : first join custom message, can be emptied to use default message.
-first-join-message: '&d&l%player% has joined for the first time!'
+first-join-message: '§d§l%player% has joined for the first time!'

+# boolean : send MOTD on join.
+join-motd-enabled: true

+# list of string : MOTD messages,
+join-motd-message:
+  - "§aThis is a MOTD, can be disabled or changed in configuration file."

 ```